 There are fewer than 120 academic medical centers in the United States, including Froedtert & the Medical College of Wisconsin Froedtert Hospital, eastern Wisconsin’s only academic medical center.
 What unique advantages do they offer patients?
-Cathy Buck, president of Froedtert Hospital, and Jonathon Truwit, MD, chief medical officer, offer some insights.
+Cathy Buck, former president of Froedtert Hospital, and Jonathon Truwit, MD, former chief medical officer, offer some insights.

 Q: What is an academic medical center?